 Housing information and dormitory facilities are not available at this institution.
-Nearby housing such as apartment or rooms for rent are available at an approximate cost of \$600-\$1200.
+Nearby housing such as apartment or rooms for rent are available at an approximate cost of \$600-\$3000.
+The institution does help students with their housing needs.

 Student Services